-Construction management refers to a process of discrete steps that facilitate overall planning, coordination and control of a project from start to finish.
+Professional construction management refers to a process of discrete steps and construction management strategies that facilitate overall planning, coordination and control of a project from start to finish.
 Its purpose is to produce a functionally and financially viable project that is completed on time, within budget and to the required quality standards.

 You should consult with a professional Construction Manager if your project:

 - Requires Construction Expertise.
 Our highly qualified, multi-disciplinary senior project managers bring a wealth of experience from their backgrounds in large commercial construction.

 - Requires Professional Specifications.
 As construction experts, we investigate and capture all existing defective conditions into a comprehensive and meticulous scope of work, complete with associated costs.
 This allows for informed decision making, and avoids design changes and rework.
 It is virtually impossible to evaluate contractor bids in the absence of professional specifications.

 - Involves multiple trades.
 There can be significant financial advantages to obtaining bids directly from specialty trade contractors, rather than from a general contractor.
 In addition, quality is directly related to careful oversight and proper integration of building systems.

 - Is large.
 The higher the $-value, the greater the cost-savings opportunities.
 Because we buy millions of dollars a year in construction, our negotiating power translates into savings for our clients.

 - Involves water intrusion and/or exterior renovations.
 High-risk projects require professional risk and contract management to safeguard against liability.
 Click the link to learn what is contract management in a construction project.